AdapterDrop: On the Efficiency of Adapters in Transformers: AdapterDrop

 Figure~\ref{fig:adapter-layer-drop} shows that specialized AdapterDrop maintains good results even with several dropped layers.
 With the first five layers dropped, specialized AdapterDrop maintains 97.1\% of the original performance (averaged over all eight GLUE tasks; see Table~\ref{tbl:adapter-drop-maintained-performance}).
 Moreover, robust AdapterDrop achieves comparable results, and with five layers dropped it maintains 95.4\% of the original performance (on avg).
 The advantage of \textit{robust} over \textit{specialized} AdapterDrop is that the \textit{robust} variant can be dynamically scaled.
 Based on current available computational resources, \textit{robust} AdapterDrop can (de)activate layers with the same set of parameters, whereas \textit{specialized} AdapterDrop needs to be trained for every setting explicitly.

 The efficiency gains can be large.
-When performing inference for multiple tasks simultaneously, we measure inference speedups of 21--42\% with five dropped layers (Table~\ref{tab:adapterdrop-speedup}).\footnote{For more details see Appendix~\ref{sec:appendix:adapterdrop}} \emph{Training} of our robust adapters is also more efficient, which increases the speed of training steps by 26\%.\footnote{Every dropped adapter improves the speed of training steps by 4.7\% and we drop on average 5.5 adapters when training robust adapter models (more hyperparameter settings and details are given in Appendix~\ref{sec:appendix:adapterdrop}).}
+When performing inference for multiple tasks simultaneously, we measure inference speedups of 21--42\% with five dropped layers---depending on the number of simultaneous tasks (Table~\ref{tab:adapterdrop-speedup}).\footnote{For more details see Appendix~\ref{sec:appendix:adapterdrop}} \emph{Training} of our robust adapters is also more efficient, which increases the speed of training steps by 26\%.\footnote{Every dropped adapter improves the speed of training steps by 4.7\% and we drop on average 5.5 adapters when training robust adapter models (more hyperparameter settings and details are given in Appendix~\ref{sec:appendix:adapterdrop}).}